jossgiffard/fmdb/README.markdown

             …
         }
     }];

+FMDatabaseQueue also supports attaching the named database to another named database during the init phase of the queue.
+This simply opens the named database at the specified path then runs the SQL command 'ATTACH 'database_to_attach' AS alias' against the main database.
+For example if I have a database 'master.db' that I need to alias against 'user.db' as 'userDB' you simply create the queue in the following manner:

+	NSString *aPath = @"main.db';
+	NSString *bPath = @"user.db";
+	NSString *alias = @"userDB";

+	...

+	DatabaseQueue *queue = [FMDatabaseQueue databaseQueueWithPath:aPath attachedToDBAtPath:bPath as:alias];

+Then access the queue in the same manner as the singular database queue.
 An easy way to wrap things up in a transaction can be done like this:

     [queue inTransaction:^(FMDatabase *db, BOOL *rollback) {
         [db executeUpdate:@"INSERT INTO myTable VALUES (?)", [NSNumber numberWithInt:1]];